Battery electric vehicle: Rail

-Electric bus
+Battery electric trams

+Battery electric trams eliminate the need for overhead wires, which can be beneficial in historic city centers or where overhead wires are not desirable otherwise.
+Due to the frequent stops of trams, the batteries can be charged at every stop, where energy is rapidly stored in a combination of supercapacitors and batteries.

+Bus

 Chattanooga, Tennessee, operates nine zero-fare electric buses, which have been in operation since 1992 and have carried 11.3 million passengers and covered a distance of 3100000 km.
 They were made locally by Advanced Vehicle Systems.
 Two of these buses were used for the 1996 Summer Olympics in Atlanta.

 Beginning in the summer of 2000, Hong Kong Airport began operating a 16-passenger Mitsubishi Rosa electric shuttle bus, and in the fall of 2000, New York City began testing a 66-passenger battery-powered school bus, an all-electric version of the Blue Bird TC/2000.
 A similar bus was operated in Napa Valley, California, for 14 months ending in April 2004.

 The 2008 Beijing Olympics used a fleet of 50 electric buses, which have a range of 130 km with the air conditioning on.
 They use lithium-ion batteries, and consume about 1 kWh/mi.
 The buses were designed by the Beijing Institute of Technology and built by the Jinghua Coach.
 The batteries are replaced with fully charged ones at the recharging station to allow 24-hour operation of the buses.

 In France, the electric bus phenomenon is in development, but some buses are already operating in numerous cities.
 PVI, a medium-sized company located in the Paris region, is one of the leaders of the market with its brand Gepebus (offering Oreos 2X and Oreos 4X).

 In the United States, the first battery-electric, fast-charge bus has been in operation in Pomona, California, since September 2010 at Foothill Transit.
 The Proterra EcoRide BE35 uses lithium-titanate batteries and is able to fast-charge in less than 10 minutes.

 In 2012, heavy-duty trucks and buses contributed 7% of global warming emissions in California.

 In 2014, the first production model all-electric school bus was delivered to the Kings Canyon Unified School District in California's San Joaquin Valley.
 The bus was one of four the district ordered.
 This battery-electric school bus, which has four sodium nickel batteries, is the first modern electric school bus approved for student transportation by any state.

 In 2016, including the light heavy-duty vehicles, there were roughly 1.5 million heavy-duty vehicles in California.

 The same technology is used to power the Mountain View Community Shuttles.
 This technology was supported by the California Energy Commission, and the shuttle program is being supported by Google.